Where is Lithuania located?

 Our capital city has always been at the crossroads of Eastern and Western cultures.
 The city’s historical buildings are charming for their differing styles, featuring elements of Gothic, Renaissance, Baroque and Classicism.
 Narrow streets in the Old Town and spacious, open squares provide evidence that Vilnius was never inclined to shake off the influence of alien cultures.
 Indeed, quite the opposite – it always showed them respect and readily used them for the city’s embellishment.

 Our ancestors would have it that your neighbour is closer than your kin.
 They respected their neighbours as much as we respect our neighbours surrounding Lithuania today.
-In 1989, we formed a chain of people hand in hand with Latvians that stretched up to Estonia to proclaim to the world our deepest wish to be free and independent.
+In 1989, we formed a chain of people hand in hand with Latvians that stretched up to Estonia to proclaim to the world our deepest wish to see Baltic countries free and independent.
 Lithuania declared its independence in March 1990, putting us back on the map of the world.

 We are unified with our neighbours by history and roads of common culture and trade that branch off through these countries.
 We formed an expanded Grand Duchy of Lithuania in the 15th century with what are now Poland, Belarus, Russia and part of Latvia, making it the biggest country in Europe.
 We had common rulers, artists, writers, poets and architects.